TUDelft-CS4110/2016-0x90/summaries/Evolutionary-testing-of-classes-summary.md

 Produces new chromosomes and modifies existing chromosomes according to method signatures.

 ### Test case generator
-Withinh the inner loop of the generic algorithm every test case identified by a chromosome is implemented.
+Within the inner loop of the genetic algorithm every test case identified by a chromosome is implemented.

 #### Test case executor
 After execution of test cases, a summary containing information of successfully passed test cases, as well as failed ones and not proper assertions, is being generated.